Key takeaways:

 An allergy develops when the immune system overreacts to an allergen, like pollen, smoke, or pet dander.
 A special protein antibody called immunoglobulin E (IgE) helps identify the presence of an allergen.
 IgE recruits other parts of the immune system to protect the nasal passages by releasing chemicals.
 The release of histamine and other inflammatory cells causes the symptoms of allergies.

-Sinus infections are when the sinus passages become infected with either a virus or bacteria.
+A sinus infection (acute sinusitis) develops when the sinus passages become infected with either a virus or bacteria.
 The immune system will identify the infection and begin to fight off the invading bug.
 During this process, fluid builds up in the sinus passages, causing pressure and pain.

 How are the symptoms of a sinus infection different from allergies?

-Allergies and sinus infection share some symptoms, including:
+Allergies and sinus infection can both cause:

 Cough